Back Injury Prevention

 - Do not tense muscles.

 - Do not twist or side bend while lifting.

 - Do not perform the lift if you are not certain that you can handle the load safely.

 - Take advantage of rest periods to relax tired muscles; this rest prevents fatigue from building up.

 - Report discomforts experienced during work; reporting will help to identify hazards and correct working conditions.

 - Know how to recognize a manual material handling hazard and report concerns.

 Finally, there is an aspect of training that cannot be overlooked if training is to be part of an effective prevention program.

 Workers should be educated that muscles, tendons and ligaments are not prepared to meet the physical stress of handling tasks when they are not "warmed up."
-They are more likely to pull, tear or cramp when stretched or contracted suddenly under such conditions.
-This, painful enough by itself, can lead to more serious and permanent injury if physically stressful work is continued.
-Warming up and mental readiness for physically demanding tasks are important for any kind of MMH, but particularly for occasional tasks where the worker is not accustomed to handling loads.
-Workers are more likely to have "ready-to-go" attitude for the task ahead when they understand that other preventive measures are also tried.
+Pulls, tears or cramps are more likely when stretched or contracted suddenly under such conditions.
+These injuries can lead to more serious and permanent injury if physically stressful work is continued.
+Warming up and mental readiness for physically demanding tasks are important for any kind of material handling, but particularly for occasional tasks where the worker is not accustomed to handling loads.